openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 Initialization:
 ~~~~~~~~~~~~~~~
-- When the HRESETn signal is low, CSRs default to 0, and outputs are low.
+- When the HRESETn signal is low, all CSRs are set to their default value.
-- Four timer modules have four clock gates, which will be enabled(meaning they pass the ref clock to the respective timer module). only when either dft_cg_enable_i is high or the bit in respective position of REG_CH_EN CSR is high(0th bit for timer_0,1st bit for timer_1,etc).
+- Four timer modules have four clock gates, which will be enabled(meaning they pass the ref clock to the respective timer module), only when either dft_cg_enable_i is high or the bit in respective position of REG_CH_EN CSR is high(0th bit for timer_0,1st bit for timer_1,etc).
-- At every positive edge of the clock, the CSR CSRs are updated based on APB signals.
+- At every positive edge of the clock, the CSRs are updated based on APB signals.
 - FW can update the below bitfields to any custom value before the START bitfield in the REG_TIMx_CMD CSR (where x = 0 to 3 for Timer0 to Timer3) CSR is set to '1' and the timer is not active yet (which means the timer is started for the first time).
 Otherwise, all the config values of all sub-modules are commanded to be updated to the default.

   - The CLK_ENABLE bitfields of REG_CH_EN.